Dahlia: Classification

-Circumscription
+Modern classification

 The genus Dahlia is situated in the Asteroideae subfamily of the Asteraceae, in the Coreopsideae tribe.
 Within that tribe it is the second largest genus, after Coreopsis, and appears as a well defined clade within the Coreopsideae.

 Subdivision

 Infrageneric subdivision

 Sherff (1955), in the first modern taxonomy described three sections for the 18 species he recognised, Pseudodendron, Epiphytum and Dahlia.
 By 1969 Sørensen recognised 29 species and four sections by splitting off Entemophyllon from section Dahlia.
 By contrast Giannasi (1975) using a phytochemical analysis based on flavonoids, reduced the genus to just two sections, Entemophyllon and Dahlia, the latter having three subsections, Pseudodendron, Dahlia, and Merckii.
 Sørensen then issued a further revision in 1980, incorporating subsection Merckii in his original section Dahlia.

 When he described two new species in the 1980s (Dahlia tubulata and D. congestifolia), he placed them within his existing sections.
 A further species, Dahlia sorensenii was added by Hansen and Hjerting in (1996).

 At the same time they demonstrated that Dahlia pinnata should more properly be designated D. x pinnata.
 D. x pinnata was shown to actually be a variant of D. sorensenii that had acquired hybrid qualities before it was introduced to Europe in the sixteenth century and formally named by Cavanilles.
 The original wild D. pinnata is presumed extinct.
 Further species continue to be described, Saar (2003) describing 35 species.
-However separation of the sections on morphological, cytologal and biocemical criteria has not been entirely satisfactory.
+However separation of the sections on morphological, cytological, and biochemical criteria has not been entirely satisfactory.

 To date these sectional divisions have not been fully supported phylogenetically, which demonstrate only section Entemophyllon as a distinct sectional clade.
 The other major grouping is the core Dahlia clade (CDC), which includes most of the section Dahlia.
 The remainder of the species occupy what has been described as the variable root clade (VRC) which includes the small section Pseudodendron but also the monotypic section Epiphytum and a number of species from within section Dahlia.
 Outside of these three clades lie D. tubulata and D. merckii as a polytomy.

 Horticulturally the sections retain some usage, section Pseudodendron being referred to as 'Tree Dahlias', Epiphytum as the 'Vine Dahlia'.
 The remaining two herbaceous sections being distinguished by their pinnules, opposing (Dahlia) or alternating (Entemophyllon).